Fun

 Collection of things I find interesting

 I’m often asked what to read to understand topic X ∈ {'Quant', 'Wine'}.
 So often, in fact, that it inspired this section on my website.
 Odds are you're here because I pointed you here, and now that you are here, there are some disclaimers.
 These lists are far from exhaustive.
 Reading them won’t make you an expert or give you a complete view of the topic.
 They’re just a guide from someone who’s taken a unique path through these subjects.
 My recommendations are based purely on my own experiences and how much I personally got out of these readings.
+My background is in asset pricing.
+In industry, I worked in quantitative equities and asset allocation, focusing on alpha research.
+This is the 'new guard' of quants, very different from the 'old guard' in sell-side and derivatives pricing.
+So, my recommendations are specifically for those who want to dive into the 'new guard'.

 I love wine!
 Drinking, making, and learning about it consume a decent amount of my freetime.
 I have absolutely no formal education in wine production, tasting, or commerce.
 I am purely self taught through the following collection of materials.
 Once again, take these recommendations with a huge grain of salt.